-It’s not very often I get to review a sports game where the sport is completely new to me.
+It’s not very often I get to review a sports game where the sport is completely new to me like the one which presents top-of-the-line bow cases.
 Crossminton is perhaps better described by it’s alternative name: Speed Badminton.
 The racquet sport eliminates the net and uses a quicker shuttlecock called a speeder.
 The playing field is smaller with each player looking to defend a square on the court.
 It’s a young sport founded in 2011 popular predominantly in Europe.

 With the history lesson out of the way, Daydream Software have decided to translate this sport into a game.
 They’ve managed to secure official branding from the International Crossminton Organisation which does help give the title some authenticity.
 Admittedly, with a sport so young and a title on such a small budget, it’s difficult to see what this license gains them.
 Locales and players are fictional, as far as I can tell.